GaloisInc/BESSPIN-CloudGFE/FireSim/minimal_cloudgfe.md

 # Minimal CloudGFE Setup

-This readme will guide you through bringing up an F1 instance with a CloudGFE processor (Rocket P2) running Linux and FreeBSD.
+This readme will guide you through bringing up an F1 instance with a CloudGFE processor.
+Currently supported:
+* Rocket P1 running bare-metal tests (helloworld example provided)
+* Rocket P2 running Linux and FreeBSD.

 This assumes you are familiar with AWS.

 ## Start F1 Instance